 - Try to avoid things with a high potassium content, such as 'salt substitutes'.
 This is so the level of potassium in your body does not become too high.

-- If you buy any medicines, check with a pharmacist that they are suitable to take with your other medicines.
+- If you buy any medicines 'over the counter', check with a pharmacist that they are suitable to take with your prescribed medicines.
 This is because some painkillers called non-steroidal anti-inflammatory drugs (NSAIDs) may not be recommended for you.

-- Treatment with eplerenone is usually long-term, so continue to take the tablets unless you are advised otherwise.
+- Treatment with eplerenone is usually long-term, so continue to take the tablets regularly until you are advised otherwise by your doctor.

 Can eplerenone cause problems?

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
-The table below contains some of the most common ones associated with eplerenone.
-You will find a full list in the manufacturer's information leaflet supplied with your medicine.
-The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.
+The table below contains some of the more common ones associated with eplerenone.
+The best place to find a full list of the side-effects which can be associated with your medicine, is from the manufacturer's printed information leaflet supplied with the medicine.
+Alternatively, you can find an example of a manufacturer's information leaflet in the reference section below.
+Speak with your doctor or pharmacist if any of the following continue or become troublesome.

 |Diarrhoea||Drink plenty of water to replace lost fluids.
 If this continues, speak with your doctor|